-Chloe Green & Jeremy Meeks: How Many Billions Could He Be Marrying Into?
+Chloe Green & Jeremy Meeks: How Many Billion Could He Be Marrying Into?

-After a new video surfaced of a sparkling ring on heiress Chloe Green’s finger, fans are wondering if she and ‘Hot Felon’ Jeremy Meeks are already engaged!
+After a new video surfaced of a giant ring on heiress Chloe Green’s finger, fans are wondering if she and ‘Hot Felon’ Jeremy Meeks are already engaged!
 If so, exactly how much could Chloe (and Jeremy) be worth one day!?

 On Aug.
-30, Jeremy Meeks, 33, and Chloe Green, 26, shared an adorable video of their romantic day in Malibu, CA together.
+30, Jeremy Meeks, 33, and Chloe Green, 26, shared an adorable video during their romantic day in Malibu, CA together.
 But it’s what we spotted in the footage that is truly remarkable!
 While flaunting some serious PDA, Chloe also shows off a huge diamond ring on her left hand!
 Does this mean these two lovebirds are already engaged?
 This raises some serious financial questions considering Chloe is set to inherit billions someday!
 Check out more pics of the white-hot couple right here!

 In case didn’t know, Chloe’s father is Sir Philip Green, the owner of Topshop, Topman, Dorothy Perkins and loads more fashion labels.
 And, according to Forbes, Green is currently worth $5.1 billion dollars.
 So, unless the British businessman’s finances take a serious hit in the coming years, Chloe will likely be handed the hefty family fortune.
 And if she and Jeremy tie the knot, he also stands to benefit handsomely!
 Quite a change for a guy who was posing for mugshots 3 years ago!